 We look forward to meeting you upon your arrival!

-OIS will host a number of virtual pre-arrival sessions prior to the Spring 2023 semester with campus partners like the Graduate School, Undergraduate Admissions, Academic Advising Programs & Services, and Student Health Services.
+OIS will host a number of virtual pre-arrival sessions prior to the Fall 2023 semester with campus partners like the Graduate School, Undergraduate Admissions, Academic Advising Programs & Services, and Student Health Services.
 Topics include admissions, immigration, academic resources at NC State, travel to the U.S., and health insurance and required vaccinations.
 Past sessions can also be viewed on our Packing Up webpage.

 If you arrive late (on or after the first day of classes) please know that our experience shows that late-arriving students have a difficult time catching up academically and a stressful time settling in.
 This may adversely affect your grades and in turn, jeopardize your F-1 or J-1 status.
 Culturally and academically, it is expected that students attend all classes, arrive on campus and participate in Orientation activities, and are present and in attendance for the start of the semester.
 OIS cannot give students “permission” to arrive late or write a letter (or update the SEVIS record) indicating a later program start date or late arrival date.